Chief Executive Officer

 Foster is an active community volunteer and advocate, serving on several local committee efforts including the Midland Young Professionals Steering Committee, and the Midland Area Community Foundation’s Cultural Awareness Coalition.
 She also volunteers as a mentor at the Midland County Juvenile Care Center, and is a regular motivational speaker for teens spanning diverse topics.

 Executive Director, Community Impact and Strategic Partnerships

-Jameca Patrick Singleton is the director of Children, Families and Education for MiHIA which includes the major focus and serving as the project leader for the Maternal Child Health and Well-being Initiative (MCHWI).
+Jameca Patrick Singleton is the director of Children, Families and Education for MiHIA, which includes serving as the project leader for the Maternal Child Health and Well-being Initiative.

-Being a teenaged mother fueled her passion to try and change her community for the better.
-That passion, as well as her love for people has resulted in Jameca spending her career working in the community.
+Being a teenage mother fueled her passion to change her community for the better.
+That passion, as well as her love for people, has resulted in Jameca spending her career working in the community.